What Do Architectural Drafter Do?

 - SAP software

-Those interested in being an Architectural Drafter may also be interested in:
+Those thinking about becoming an Architectural Drafter might also be interested in the following careers:

 Those who work as an Architectural Drafter sometimes switch careers to one of these choices: